 Teaching and Research Interests: Exploring the nature of the human being through a philosophical analysis of the concept of life.
 In particular, the problem of language, the role it plays in human life, and how language relates to the structure of the human being.

 Fulbright Award recipient

-Liam taught English in South Korea and used his experience on the Nazareth soccer team to work in community outreach involving athletics.
-He plans to attend graduate school in the field of international relations.
+As a Fulbright winner, Liam taught English in South Korea and used his experience on the Nazareth soccer team to work in community outreach involving athletics.
+He went on to Tufts University for a graduate degree in law and diplomacy and a one-year fellowship at AMANDLA Edufootball in Cape Town, South Africa, using sport to teach life skills to children in communities ravaged by gang violence and drug/alcohol abuse.

 Interested in a law degree or a career in law?
 Save time and money through Nazareth's partnership with Syracuse University College of Law.